windranger-io/windranger-treasury/docs/deploy_remote.md

 ```

 #### Create a DAO
-All Bond operations occur within the scope of a DAO.
+All Performance Bond operations occur within the scope of a DAO.

 The script creates a new DAO using `BOND_MEDIATOR_CONTRACT` and `TREASURY_ADDRESS`
 ```shell